 If you're looking for investing ideas, look no further than "2 Stocks Warren Buffett Wishes He Could Buy".
 The size of Warren Buffett's company, Berkshire Hathaway, means his investment universe is now limited to very, very large businesses, but individual investors don't have that limitation.
 Click here now to find out the names of two companies we've used Buffett's own criteria to identify.
 But hurry – the report is free for only a limited time.

-to be enlightened by The Motley Fool’s disclosure policy.
+The Motley Fool's purpose is to educate, amuse and enrich investors.
+This article contains general investment advice only (under AFSL 400691).
+Authorised by Bruce Jackson.
+Click here to be enlightened by The Motley Fool's disclosure policy.
 Bruce Jackson has an interest in Berkshire Hathaway and Maverick Drilling and Exploration.